lorcam/hello-world-2/README.md

 # hello-world-2

-This is a "short description" to my "Hello World 2" repo
+Hi folkz!

+This is me, so it seems it's not you and neither you all!! 🦖

+Enjoy my friendship!
+Dudoz